quambene/blog/src/article/01_pigeon_release_v0.1.0.md

 Currently, you have to connect your database and your email provider via environment variables which is not quite user-friendly.
 It's working for me quite well, but I would be interested in your feedback for potential improvements.

+Edit: Polars is not exactly the Rust equivalent of Python's pandas.
+There is a Python version of polars, too.
+Here is a benchmark for both.

 _First published on [Reddit](https://www.reddit.com/r/rust/comments/qy85sg/pigeonrs_open_source_email_automation_written_in/) (2021-11-20)._